EricCarmody/AgFileDemo/README.md

 One thing I did not have time to implement would be token creation for for securing the API.
 I think this would be critical if I had the time and if this was a live API.

+Another note about testing.
+I set up a couple tests up and the template I would use for tests this is a reactive type test as I call it...meaning I made it after the fact not like a test driven development.

 This is able to upload a file, delete, download, or view them all.
 I tested mostly in postman and sometimes using the dev browser as well.